Feldpost 1914-1918

 Postal control.

-In addition to the delays applied to soldiers' mail, the German army, like many other European armies, practised postal control.
-This control was not carried out by the army post office at all, but by army departments with no links to the post office.
+In addition to the delays imposed on soldiers' mail, the German army—like many other European armies—practised postal control.
+However, this oversight was not conducted by the army post office itself but by military departments entirely separate from the postal service.

 This letter to Switzerland was sent as military mail (marked Feldpost) and was franked at the international rate of 20 Pf.
 As it was not private mail, since it was addressed to a banker, it could not circulate postage-free.
 Censored on 28 March 1916 by the 6th Army's postal control centre in VALENCIENNES, the letter arrived in BASEL on 2 April 1916.
 Censor mark: Zulässig Postüberwachungsstelle 6.
 Armee.

-As early as 27 March 1914, the Ministry of War published a secret decree imposing the use of postcards for private mail and open envelopes for business mail in the Alsace-Lorraine and Baden territories (under Strasbourg and Neuf-Brisach) as soon as a state of imminent war or mobilisation was declared.
+As early as 27 March 1914, the Ministry of War issued a secret decree that imposed restrictions on mail in the territories of Alsace-Lorraine and Baden (specifically under Strasbourg and Neuf-Brisach).
+The decree stipulated that, in the event of an imminent war or mobilisation, all:

-On 20 March 1917, the Ministry of War published another decree introducing postal controls in both directions.
-It also ordered that the random checks previously carried out (on around 5% of mail) should be carried out on 90% of correspondence.
-This decree was justified by the Entente's “systematic and increasing excitation” of the population of Alsace-Lorraine.
+On 20 March 1917, the Ministry of War issued another decree, significantly increasing postal surveillance.
+Previously, only around 5% of mail was randomly checked; the new directive raised this to 90% of all correspondence.
+This drastic measure was justified by concerns over the Entente’s "systematic and increasing agitation" of the Alsace-Lorraine population.

 The above card was written by an airman (Flieger) in training at Jagdstaffelschule II (Fighter School No. 2) near VALENCIENNES at LA SENTINELLE, which had been established on 8 August 1917.
 This card is bound for MOUTERHOUSE near SARREGUEMINES (Sarregemünd) in Moselle.
 It passed through the town's postal control centre, which stamped it "SARREGEMUND P.K.
 GEPRÜPFT UND ZU BEFÖRDERN" (Sarreguemines Postal Control Checked and to be dispatched).
 The card did circulate uncovered, otherwise the postal control stamp would not be there.

-In addition to the VALENCIENNES postal control centre, from February 1917 until the end of the war, there were 9 postal control centres on the Western Front:
+From February 1917 until the end of the war, a total of nine postal control centres operated along the Western Front, including the Valenciennes centre.

 P.Ü.St.
 26a: METZ, Armeeabteilung C.